Weibersbrunn: Economy

 Municipal tax revenue amounted in 1999 to €975,000 (converted), of which net business taxes accounted for €144,000.

 According to official statistics, there were 52 workers on the social welfare contribution rolls working in producing businesses in 1998.
 In trade and transport this was 41.
 In other areas, 304 workers on the social welfare contribution rolls were employed, and 818 such workers worked from home.
 Nobody was employed in processing businesses.
 Two businesses were in construction, and furthermore, in 1999, there were as many agricultural operations.

 Attractions

 Weibersbrunn is surrounded by "magnificent high forests".
 The nature preserve Rohrberg near Rohrbrunn was created in 1928 to protect old growth oak and beech trees.
 Southeast of Weibersbrunn lies the Naturwaldreservat Eichhall, another nature preserve.

 Government

-Community council
+Municipal council

 The Weibersbrunn council is made up of 15 council members, counting the full-time mayor.